th3blu3b0mb3r/th3blu3b0mb3r.github.io/HackTheBox/nibbles/WriteUp.md

 ## Gaining Remote Code Execution using CVE-2015-6967
 ---
-Now that we have the admin password, we can continue to test the previous potential vulnerability that we identified using the nibbleblog_file_upload metasploit module.
-We can test the application using the following options (and `set verbose true` issued to get additional output):
+Now that we have the admin password, we can test the potential vulnerability that we identified.
+In order to perform this test, we will use the nibbleblog_file_upload metasploit module.
+We can test the application using the following options (here we also have issued `set verbose true` in order to get additional output):

 ![Metasploit options for the payload](attachments/Pasted image 20220626190602.png)